jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* Robin is really busy at the moment and will tend to these tasks in the next two to three weeks.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------

-Membership & Fund-raising *N/A*
+Membership & Fund-raising *Renate/Robin*
 -------------------------------
 *≈ 5 min*